magento/devdocs/guides/v2.2/ext-best-practices/tutorials/serialized-to-json-data-upgrade.md

 * `\Magento\Framework\DB\FieldDataConverter` - This class converts values for a field in a table from one format to another.
    * `\Magento\Framework\DB\FieldDataConverterFactory` - This class creates instances of the `FieldDataConverter` with the appropriate data converter implementation.
    * `\Magento\Framework\DB\AggregatedFieldDataConverter` - This is a service class that allows specifying multiple fields from different tables at once.
-It takes care about creation of `FieldDataConverter` instances and accepts a list of `\Magento\Framework\DB\FieldToConvert` value objects with information about the fields.
-One call of the `convert()` method is limited to one DB connection.
+This class creates instances of the `FieldDataConverter` class and accepts a list of `\Magento\Framework\DB\FieldToConvert` value objects with field information.
+A single `convert()` method call is limited to one DB connection.
 * `\Magento\Framework\DB\DataConverter\DataConverterInterface` - This interface is for classes that convert data between different formats or types of data.
-* `\Magento\Framework\DB\FieldDataConverter` accepts query modifiers in case more specific set of rows needs to be updated.
+* `\Magento\Framework\DB\FieldDataConverter` This class accepts query modifiers for updating specific rows.
 Here is API for the query modifiers part:
    * `\Magento\Framework\DB\Select\QueryModifierInterface` - Interface for classes that add a condition to the database query to target specific entries.
    * `\Magento\Framework\DB\Select\QueryModifierFactory` - This class creates instances of specific implementations of `QueryModifierInterface`.
    * `\Magento\Framework\DB\Select\InQueryModifier` - An implementation of the `QueryModifierInterface` that adds an IN condition to a query.
-   * `\Magento\Framework\DB\Select\LikeQueryModifier` - An implementation of the `QueryModifierInterface` that adds an LIKE condition to a query.
+   * `\Magento\Framework\DB\Select\LikeQueryModifier` - An implementation of the `QueryModifierInterface` that adds a LIKE condition to a query.
-   * `\Magento\Framework\DB\Select\CompositeQueryModifier` - An implementation of the `QueryModifierInterface` that allows applying multiple query modifiers.
+   * `\Magento\Framework\DB\Select\CompositeQueryModifier` - An implementation of the `QueryModifierInterface` that allows the application of multiple query modifiers.

   You can create your own query modifier or use any of the ones listed in the `app/etc/di.xml` file.